top of page

 Working with wood has a long and storied legacy at the Preserve.
 Many of our historic structures are made of wood and showcase artistic carvings.

 Architect Duncan Candler, who designed the Playhouse and Rest House on the Abby Aldrich Rockefeller Garden landscape incorporated creative flourishes into these buildings.
-Charles Savage, designer of the Asticou Azalea GardenThuya Garden, and Asticou Terraces, carved or commissioned carvings by his cousin Augustus "Gus" Phillips to create carvings on gates, fences, pavilions, and signage.
+Charles Savage, designer of the Asticou Azalea GardenThuya Garden, and Asticou Terraces, carved or commissioned carvings by his cousin Augustus "Gus" Phillips to create hand-hewn art on gates, fences, pavilions, and signage.

 Katherine Emery Photography

-Since he joined the Preserve in the spring of 2020, Bret has taken on a myriad of projects that require precision, patience, and a deep knowledge of wood.
+Since he joined the Preserve in the spring of 2020, Bret has taken on myriad projects that require precision, patience, and a deep knowledge of wood.
 He started slowly by building basic shelving and doing some interior renovation work but his interests and skills in woodworking have steadily evolved over the past four years.

 Bret did not see himself as a traditional carpenter.
 He honed his skills working for a local contractor building houses.
 “Mostly everything I had done in carpentry was entirely geometric,” says Bret.
 “My senior project at College of the Atlantic was to build a tiny house for myself to live in.
 Things needed to be very accurate and fit together precisely.”